 Your sleeping bag is made from some of the lightest, most advanced materials available.
 These fabrics are very durable for their weight.
 However, care should be taken to prevent tearing or snagging these fabrics.
 Always use a ground cloth under the bag to prevent direct contact with the ground.
-When airing out the bag or drying it in the sun, be sure not to snag the fabric on sharp branches, etc. When washing your sleeping bag always check the washer and drier for any foreign objects or sharp burrs that could damage your bag.
+When airing out the bag or drying it in the sun, be sure not to snag the fabric on sharp branches, etc. When washing your sleeping bag always check the washer and dryer for any foreign objects or sharp burrs that could damage your bag.

 Washing your Sleeping Bag

 Do not dry clean your sleeping bag.
 Wash your sleeping bag in warm water, either by hand in a bathtub or in a large front loading washing machine.
 Top loading washing machines or machines with agitators can damage your sleeping bag.
 Use a detergent specifically designed for down filled products, such as Nikwax Down Wash Direct.
 Other detergents strip the natural oils found in the down and will permanently damage your sleeping bag.
 Rinse your sleeping bag several times, as it is important to remove all of the soap from the down before drying.
 Be careful when moving a wet sleeping bag.
 The weight of the water in the down can tear the baffles.